Mallory606/Human-Benchmark/README.md

 appear in numerical order.
 The game will move between rounds automatically when you complete one.
-The game will begin each round by showing the numbers in their squares for about 3 seconds.
+The game will begin each round by showing the numbers in their squares until a square is clicked.
 Score increases with every successful round completed.
 Game ends when you click the wrong box 3 times (get 3 strikes).
 Strikes carry over between rounds.
+The game will end automatically if you complete a round with 30 numbers.

 Known issues: I was having a bug where sometimes one of the numbers would not show up on the screen.
 I believe this